Skip to navigation

 Eucla, where South Australia meets Western Australia, is truly isolated

 Because it's a wilderness, the Nullarbor has its own rules.
 The most obvious one to a driver is the Waving Rule, another nicety of Aussie culture that I think I got the hang of, but I'm not sure.
 The idea is that, because the desert is so empty, you wave at oncoming traffic to say hello.
-Easy.
-Then why did only 50 per cent of those to whom I waved wave back?
+That's easy enough, surely.
+Then why did only half of those to whom I waved wave back?
 Did they spot my Victoria number plates and think, 'Bloody Victorians, I hate them' and ignore me, or was it more sinister?
 And why, whenever I decided that enough was enough and I wasn't going to wave to these ungrateful buggers who didn't reciprocate, did someone then wave at me?
-The solution: just wave at everyone but don't look at them, so it doesn't matter if they wave back: you're being polite, end of story.
-The only problem is that when you're back in civilisation, you have this urge to wave at every living thing, and it's disconcerting when you're driving through a town centre.
+The solution: just wave at everyone but don't look at them, so it doesn't matter if they wave back; you're being polite, end of story.
+The only problem is that when you're back in civilisation, you have this urge to wave at every living thing, and that doesn't really work when you're driving through a busy town centre.